Nivedita123/ds-sockets-and-thread-management/readme.md

 #### Note -
-This project was created as an assignment for Distribute Systems course at The University of Texas at Arlington.
+This project was created as an assignment for Distributed Systems course at The University of Texas at Arlington.